DaveLawes/MakersBnB/README.md

 ## MVP

-- A user can sign up to the website
-- A user can list spaces that are then visible on the website
+- A user can list spaces on the web application.
-- A user can include details of the space, contact information and dates available

 ## User Stories